realmcu/HoneyGUI/doc/en/GUI-APP/SaaA/JavaScript syntax.md

     setPosition : function (position : object) {}, //var position={x:0,y:0}
 ```
 ## ImageSeekbar
+### Example showing current progress
 * Drag the progress bar and then the text shows the current progress.
+* ```seekbar.progress()``` function can read and write the progress.
+* ```seekbar.onPressing``` function will listen for events where your finger is kept pressed on the screen.
+This parameter function will be executed in each frame, while the finger is in contact with the screen.
 ```javascript
 seekbar.getElementById('tab10Seek1')
 function seekbarOnPress(params) {